Manila Water Company, Inc. (MWTCY)

 - Potential for water losses due to aging infrastructure.

-- Ongoing: Currency risk due to fluctuations in the exchange rate between the U.S. dollar and the Philippine peso.
+- Currency risk due to fluctuations in the exchange rate between the U.S. dollar and the Philippine peso.

 - Expansion into New Geographic Areas: Manila Water has the opportunity to expand its services to other regions in the Philippines beyond its current East Zone concession.
 This includes targeting underserved areas with limited access to clean water and sanitation services.
 Market research and strategic partnerships with local governments can facilitate this expansion.
 This could increase revenue by an estimated 10-15% over the next 3-5 years.